migzsuelto/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: May 29, 2019

+**Today's Progress**: Node.js File System and Command Line args

+**Time consumed**: 1h20m

+**Thoughts:** This section made me pause and return a few seconds to really understand what is being discussed.
+The problem is that sometimes we underestimate things and we tend to be confident that we know things, but in reality, we don't.
+It's good to get back to the basics and do some exercises.
+In this section, we use the file system and command line arguments to create a note-taking app and work with JSON to store data.
+If it weren't for the 502 error in Udemy, I would have continued on the section.
+Tomorrow is another day.

+**Link to work:** NA

 ### Day 3: May 28, 2019

 **Today's Progress**: Worked on Node.js module system